 The overall objective of our project is to evaluate the association between bedding management practices and mastitis and milk quality outcomes on organic dairy farms in Vermont.
 A specific objective is to compare bedded pack management to other common housing and bedding management practices among organic dairy farms.
 Unfortunately, there is limited knowledge on the distribution and types of bedding management styles on organic dairy farms nationally or in Vermont.

 Here we present data from a descriptive study (survey) designed to quantify the frequency of different housing types and bedding management styles on organic dairy farms in Vermont.
 Data from this survey will be used to design a future analytical study in order to estimate the association between bedding management styles and mastitis or milk quality outcomes.
-These survey results provide insight to the potential study design and pitfalls with different sample collection procedures for the future observational analytical study.
+These survey results provide insight into the potential study design and pitfalls of different sample collection procedures for the future observational analytical study.

 Goals of this industry survey were to (1) identify the most common housing/bedding strategy, (2) ask about other broad demographic factors that we thought might impact sample selection for the analytical study, and (3) assess interest in the future analytical study.
 There were 8 questions in the questionnaire, plus a request for farm location and contact information.
 All questions were optional.
 The questionnaire was mailed to all organic dairy farmers in Vermont and the mailing included postage paid pre-addressed return envelopes.
 The questionnaire was also available on-line.
 The on-line version was promoted through UVM web-sites and social media, as well as through regional industry publications.
 The online survey can be viewed at http://go.uvm.edu/nqamj.
 The questions in the on-line and mailed versions were identical.
 In addition, we conducted telephone interviews using the questionnaire for a subset of farms that did not respond to the first mailing, and we completed a second mailing to the remaining 83 farms.